bigpigeon.us webpage WWII Roster > Roster Addenda, © 2023 by Robert A. Christiansen, updated 27 Aug 2023.

 - Resources for the Pottawattamie area were developed over the years by hundreds of individuals, most of whom are both unknown and deceased.
 I am grateful to all of them for making this project possible.

-- The WWII Roster > Roster Sources webpage lists my most commonly-used sources.
+- The WWII Dead > Roster Sources webpage lists my most commonly-used sources.

-Who is included in the Pottawattamie Area WWII Dead Roster
+Who is included among the Pottawattamie Area World War II Dead

-I've cast my net widely as to who is included in my Pottawattamie Area WWII Dead Roster:
+I've cast my net widely and included among the Pottawattamie area WWII dead:

-- Some who had a spouse, parent, or next of kin who lived in the Pottawattamie area.
+- Others who had a spouse, parent, or other next of kin who lived in the Pottawattamie area.

-- Those who were in service when hostilities ended in 1945 and died while still in service before the WWII period officially ended on 31 December 1946; these were mostly accidental deaths.
+- Those who were in service when hostilities ended in 1945 and died while still in service before the WWII period officially ended on 31 December 1946.

-WWII Roster > Roster Additions lists records being prepared but not yet incorporated within Big Pigeon.
+- WWII Dead > Roster Additions lists records being prepared but not yet incorporated within WWII Dead.

 About Big Pigeon's WWII Japan and Germany Modules